Code-Institute-Submissions/user-centric-frontend-2/README.md

 The Schedule page features a nicely colored **hero-image** and **two cards** in the center, matching the colors of the hero-image.
 One card for Adult Training and one for Child Training, containing **tables** with days and times displayed clearly.

 ### Pricing
 The Pricing page features **two cards** in the center, one for Training Fee and the other for The Gym.
 Behind the cards there is a background color and a dark **green div line** in the center stretching full width across the page.
-The line is viewable in medium to large devices to make the page look more stylish.

 ### Contact
 The Contact page features an uplifting **hero-image** and a simple **contact form** with Name, Email and Message inputs, and a **send button**.
 The background color of the contact form matches the flowers on the hero-image.